Softbank’s Son says super AI could make humans like fish, win Nobel Prize

 “But it’s going to be different — we will become fish, they (the AI) become like humans,” he said.

-“They will be 10,000 times smarter than us,” he told President Lee, who had vowed to turn South Korea into an AI powerhouse.
+“They will be 10,000 times smarter than us,” he told President Lee, who has vowed to turn South Korea into an AI powerhouse.

 Son compared the relationship between this artificial super intelligence (ASI) and humankind to relations between human beings and their pets.